alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 You do not need to use the above instructions as it is an open environment.
 Your facilitator has an example presentation template which your team can use.

+## Section 4.9.
+Outputs from the week

+We will close down the compute virtual machines on the Friday afternoon.

+That means that anything that is a valuable output of the week should be stored in the persistent storage area - shared drive - rather than your local user storage, OR in the GitLab repository.

+Make sure that every piece of code or processed dataset you think might be at all useful is stored in a GitLab repository within the secure environment.
+**Should we be encourgaing people to put data in GitLab...?**

+Everything that is not stored in a GitLab repository on Friday lunchtime will be DESTROYED FOR EVER.

+Please do this early and often through the week (not just for the presentation.)

+The folders will be:
+* Presentation
+* Transformed data/derived data
+* Report
+* ???? **UPDATE**

 ## Acknowledgments

 Based on an initial document by Kirstie Whitaker.